By Stefan Abram

 Van Rysel RR 900 bib short

-Coming in at 10/10 in our review, these shorts are best in class in terms of value.
+These shorts are best in class in terms of value.
 The fabric is lightweight and breathable, with the perforated outside leg panels adding to this.
-We’ve spent up to five hours in total comfort thanks to the triple-density chamois pad.
+We've spent up to five hours in total comfort thanks to the triple-density chamois pad.

 Contrary to the current fashion where shorts extend right to the top of the knee, these come up a little shorter.
 There are barely any performance downsides to mention.
 Since we reviewed them, the design has changed slightly, but they still have the same pad and fit.

-At £50 / $80 they are more expensive than other shorts, but in terms of value for money there is nothing better.
+At £50 / $80 they are more expensive than other shorts, but in terms of value for money, there is nothing better.

 dhb Classic Bib Shorts

 We were very impressed with these shorts, awarding them 9/10 in our review.
 The Lycra was supportive and fitted snuggly, whilst the pad remained comfortable even on long rides.